hassandiv/onboarding-v2/README.md

 ### Express Server:
 * Express and mongoDB added to the server.js file.
-* MongoDB Atlas connected with my username and password to the cloud.
+* MongoDB Atlas connected with a database user on the cloud.
 No need for exporting database.
 * Our Rest API is a get request and created for our survey data inside of server.js file.
 * Also, implemented a pagination function to sync the data, total number of pages and items limit per page.
 * Created a Mongoose schema in datas.js